CodeYourFuture/fundamentals-course/lesson-3.md

 ## Homework

 Make sure you understand the homework for next week before you leave the classroom.
 See Google Classroom for the definitive list of homework assignments.
+Make sure you check it regularly.

 <!-- TODO: Make sure the homework is all here -->